Airport informants, overhead drones: How the U.S. killed Soleimani

 The only thing different about Soleimani was that he was a state actor, a senior official of another government.
 For that reason, and in light of the expected retaliation from Iran, this strike has proven far more controversial than others.
 But as a technical matter, experts say, it was fairly straightforward.

 Soleimani, long a shadowy presence in the Middle East, had ventured into public view in recent years, posing for pictures in Iraq and elsewhere as he plotted strategy to counter U.S. interests.
-So he wasn’t nearly as hard to find as bin Laden, who was hiding in Pakistan when he was killed in 2011, or the Islamic State militant group's leader Abu Bakr al-Baghdadi, who was killed in Syria by a U.S. drone strike in October after a yearslong manhunt.
+So he wasn’t nearly as hard to find as bin Laden, who was hiding in Pakistan when he was killed in 2011, or the Islamic State militant group's leader Abu Bakr al-Baghdadi, who was killed in Syria during a U.S. raid in October after a yearslong manhunt.

 Still, it’s not as if the Iranian put his name on passenger manifests.
 Tracking his travels took some doing, and knowing exactly where he would be was an intelligence feat, officials say.
 So was killing him in a way that risked no civilian casualties.